Morgridge Postdoctoral Fellow Liz Haynes discusses zebrafish embryo imaging with a collaborator in the FabLab.

-The path from postdoctoral scientist to faculty member can be difficult to navigate, and individuals from underrepresented backgrounds can face even more barriers along their way.
+The path from postdoctoral scientist to faculty member can be difficult to navigate, and individuals from underrepresented backgrounds can face even more barriers along the way.

-Morgridge Postdoctoral Fellow and first-generation college student Liz Haynes was one of three scientists named today (Sept.
-12, 2023) as SCPAB Transition to Independence (TTI) Fellows
+Haynes, who is a first-generation college student, was named one of three scientists named today (Sept.
+12, 2023) as Transition to Independence (TTI) Fellow in the Simons Collaboration on Plasticity and the Aging Brain (SCPAB).

 “Understanding how microglia age and deal with neurodegenerative disease in zebrafish might be able to tell us how we can better deal with neurodegeneration,” says Haynes.